lynnlangit/gcp-for-bioinformatics/README.md

 # Google Cloud Platform (GCP) for Bioinformatics
-This repository contains information about using Google Cloud Platform services for data analysis tasks.
+This repository contains information about using Google Cloud Platform public cloud services for data analysis tasks.
 The guidance is intended for bioinformatics researchers - in particular, for those who are new to working with GCP.
 The information is based on advisory work my team has done with the following groups and organizations:

 1) The Broad Institute (Cambridge, MA) - [link](https://www.broadinstitute.org)
 2) CSIRO Bioinformatics (Sydney, Australia) - [link](https://bioinformatics.csiro.au/)